NovamationCEO/nhl-pipeline/README.md

 - Game.
 What's the difference between 'goals' and 'points?'
 Examine docs.

+- Can a 'Left Wing' player become a 'Right Wing,' or is that a descriptor of the player himself?

 - Testing.
 I haven't wanted to test just database functioning, but it's starting to get into 'real' logic.

 - 'Live' status.
 What does that mean?